JJoeyIssa/InnovapostChallenge_UOttaHack5/README.md

 <p> Traffic and Weather can be taking into account through a webpage presentation (soon to be shown below) </p>

-<p>It's help the couriers visualize their option with the nessary details updating frequently </p>
+<p>It'll help the couriers visualize their option with the nessary details updating frequently </p>

+<h2> Tasks </h2>
+Webpage Design using HTML and CSS